bimobject/docs/docs/documentation/guides/creating-your-first-product.md

 ## Adding supplier components to your library

 Five of the parts are made by a supplier called _Aaberg Manufacture Co_.
-Luckily for us, they are already part of Eando X, and have these components available for you to use in your own products.
+Luckily for us, they are already part of EandoX, and have these components available for you to use in your own products.

-To see all the components they have made available for Eando X users, you first need to add the supplier to your library.
+To see all the components they have made available for EandoX users, you first need to add the supplier to your library.

 Navigate to the `Supplier` page and click the `Add supplier` button.